About LiNa Energy

-LiNa Energy was incorporated in 2017 to apply modern materials engineering to the sodium-nickel-chloride battery and create a game-changing battery storage technology.
+LiNa Energy was formed in the summer of 2017 and is a spin-out of Lancaster University.
+LiNa is applying modern materials engineering to the sodium-nickel-chloride battery to create a game-changing storage technology.

 Lina’s leadership team